 - ✓ Bostik glue

-- ✓ 3 pipe cleaners
+- √ 3 pipe cleaners

 - ✓ 2 medium pompoms (4 cm in diameter)

 - √ tiny pompom

 - ✓ 2 googly eyes

-- ✓ feather for tail
+- √ feather for tail

 - ✓ 2 buttons for feet

-- Draw two large circles, exactly the same, on a piece of cardboard.
-Now cut them out. - Draw two smaller circles inside the two large circles.
-Cut them out, so that your large cardboard circles now have a - 3 Put the circles together, and wrap the yellow wool through the hole in the middle and around the outside until the circles are fully covered.
-You can use two or three strands of wool together to cover the circles more quickly. - 4 Using sharp scissors, cut the wool between the edges of the two circles. - 5 Slide a piece of wool between the two circles and tie tightly.
+- Put the circles together, and wrap the yellow wool through the hole in the middle and around the outside until the circles are fully covered.
+You can use two or three strands of wool together to cover the circles more quickly. - Using sharp scissors, cut the wool between the edges of the two circles. - 5 Slide a piece of wool between the two circles and tie tightly.
 Then remove the circles.